 WebEx is a webinar tool to use in classroom instruction and meetings.
 For example, faculty can use it to hold synchronous internal office hours with students and staff can use it for meetings and conferences.
 In emergency situations, WebEx can even be used to host live, synchronous sessions of your classes over an extended period of time.

 Use the documents below to familiarize yourself with CCD's Digital Storytelling tool.
-Faculty and students can use WeVideo to create a robust multimedia experience with assignments For more information, please contact, Lisa R. Joslyn, educational technology coordinator, Aysenur Ozyer, instructional designer, or see the Media Services - Digital Storytelling page.
+Faculty and students can use WeVideo to create a robust multimedia experience with assignments For more information, see the Media Services - Digital Storytelling page.

 Our multidisciplinary committee is available for presentations and workshops for entire departments as well as a small group or one on one sessions on the following topics:

 Adjunct faculty who would like support will be paid at the hourly rate through TLC.
 Please reach out with any questions or to schedule with us.
 We hope to hear from you soon!